MatthewThirkettle/calibrated-projection-MATLAB/README.md

 2. BCS Simulation: The file **BCS_Simulation.m** replicates the simulations for the game proposed in **Bugni, Canay, and Shi (2017, Quantitative Economics)**.
 This example corresponds to **DGP=8**.
 3. Monte Carlo Simulations: The file **KMS_Simulation.m** replicates the simulations and there are 8 data-generating processes possible data-generating processes to choose from by setting **DGP** equal to either **1,2,...,7**.

+## References

+1. Bugni, F., I. Canay,  and X. Shi  (2017) "“Inference for subvectors and other functions of partially identified parameters in moment inequality models," ***Quantitative Economics***, 8(1), 1–38..

+2. Kaido, H., F. Molinari,  and J. Stoye (2019) "Confidence Intervals for Projections of Partially Identified Parameters," ***Forthcoming Econometrica***.

+3. Kline, B., and E. Tamer (2016): "Bayesian inference in a class of partially identified models," ***Quantitative Economics***, 7(2), 329–366.